budach/pysster/docs/Data.md

 ```
 Add additional handcrafted numerical or categorical features to the network.

  For every input sequence additional data can be added to the network (e.g. location, average sequence conservation, etc.).
-The data will be concatenated to the input of the first dense layer.
+The data will be concatenated to the input of the first dense layer (i.e. additional neurons in the first dense layer will be created).
 Input files are text files and must contain one value per line (values can be strings if the data is categorical), e.g.:

   0.679
   0.961